jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 return expand("lists addcombo " + listName + " " + picks.join(" "));
 ```
 __
-lists addcombo - Ask user to type a name for the new combo-list.
+lists addcombo - Asks user to type a name for the new combo-list.
 Asks user to choose different lists.
-The combo-list is created, attached to the different lists.
+Creates the combo-list, attached to the different lists.